IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 4. The Authorization Server incorporates the access token to the requests of the protected resources to Resource Servers.

 5. The Resource Server evaluates the access token and the resource request and enforces the access policies.
-This MAY involve an additional token introspection request towards the Authorization Server if the Introspection Option is used.
+This may involve an additional token introspection request towards the Authorization Server if the Introspection Option is used.

 #### 3.71.4.1 Get Authorization Token Request